Towards Fewer Annotations: Active Learning via Region Impurity and Prediction Uncertainty for Domain Adaptive Semantic Segmentation: Experiments

 To further investigate the efficacy of each component of our \method, we perform ablation studies on both GTAV $\to$ Cityscapes and SYNTHIA $\to$ Cityscapes.
 As shown in Table~\ref{table:ablation}, satisfactory and consistent gains from RAND baseline to our full method prove the effectiveness of each factor.

 \paragraph{Effect of region impurity and prediction uncertainty.} In Table~\ref{table:ablation}, both (a) and (b) achieve a clear improvement compared to RAND.
 This indicates that the information from either region impurity or prediction uncertainty helps to identify beneficial image regions.
 Among them, the advantages of the region impurity are more prominent since the spatial adjacency property within an image can alleviate the issue of class imbalance.
-Furthermore, we can see that (c) is better than both (a) and (b), suggesting that integrating the two into a unified selection criterion facilitates the sampling of more diverse and uncertain regions.
+Furthermore, we can see that (c) is better than both (a) and (b), suggesting that integrating the two into a unified selection criterion facilitates the sampling of more diverse and uncertain regions. riping the benefits of diverse region selection with both impurity and uncertainty

 \paragraph{Effect of $\Losssoft^s$ and $\Lossneg^t$.} For the training losses, we ablate $\Losssoft^s$ and $\Lossneg^t$ one by one.
 From the bottom half of Table~\ref{table:ablation}, we can notice that (e) provides 0.7 mIoU gain on GTAV $\to$ Cityscapes and 0.6 on SYNTHIA $\to$ Cityscapes compared to (c).
 This demonstrates that $\Losssoft^s$ does help to learn local consistent prediction and to avoid overfitting to the source data, which is a complementary factor to the impurity criterion.
 Similarly, $\Lossneg^t$ on target samples brings a comparable improvement compared to (c).
 Further, our full \method obtains the best results, which indicate the importance and complementary of the proposed losses.